 Fortunately for job seekers, there are plenty of good-paying, stable careers in the trades that are available immediately.
 From career growth to job security, joining the skilled trades is a viable career move that helps the industry thrive.
 Here are just a few of the many benefits of a skilled trades career.

 Shorter and Cheaper Training

-Unlike college, where degrees are achieved after two to eight years, skilled labor training programs are much shorter typically ranging from six months to two years.
-They may also be received while an employee is already working allowing them to earn income and gain on-the-job experience.
+Unlike college, where degrees are acquired after two to eight years, skilled labor training programs are much shorter typically ranging from six months to two years.
+Often employees are able to take these classes while they are already working, allowing them to earn income and gain on-the-job experience.

 Over the last few decades, college tuition has increased substantially.
 As college graduates are discovering, they’re leaving school with student loans while jobs in their desired field are hard to come by.
 The reason for this is that as college enrollment grew, so did tuition costs and job competition.
-On the other hand, skilled tradespeople often leave community college or trade schools with less debt than those in a private or in-state four-year institution.
-In many cases, these same entry-level individuals will make more than the average college graduate.
+On the other hand, skilled tradespeople often leave community colleges or trade schools with less debt than those in private or in-state four-year institutions.

 Tradespeople are indispensable.
 Even during economic hardship, when building or household upgrades normally stall, people rely on tradespeople for their everyday tasks.
 For example, plumbers, electricians, HVAC specialists will focus on home maintenance while a rigging company may relocate machinery to increase plant efficiency.
 These smaller projects still provide steady work for skilled laborers when the market is slow.

 Between Baby Boomers and Gen Xers making up most of the skilled workforce, the need for a younger generation of skilled workers is at an all-time high.
 This growing demand has companies eager to hire qualified candidates with incentives that can include sign bonuses and additional vacation time.